-If you retired on disability, you generally must include in income any disability pension you receive under a plan that is paid for by your employer.
-You must report your taxable disability payments as wages on line 7 of Form 1040 or Form 1040A or on line 8 of Form 1040NR until you reach minimum retirement age.
-Minimum retirement age generally is the age at which you can first receive a pension or annuity if you aren't disabled.
+If you retired on disability, you must generally include in income any disability pension you receive under a plan that is paid for by your employer.
+You must report your taxable disability payments as wages on Form 1040, 1040-SR, or 1040-NR, line 1h, until you reach minimum retirement age.
+Minimum retirement age is generally the age at which you can first receive a pension or annuity if you aren't disabled.

 You may be entitled to a tax credit if you were permanently and totally disabled when you retired.
-For information on this credit, see Pub.
-524.
+For information on this credit, see the Instructions for Schedule R (Form 1040).

 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-When you receive pension or annuity payments you are able to recover your cost or investment.
+When you receive pension or annuity payments, you are able to recover your cost or investment.
 Your cost is generally your net investment in the plan as of your annuity starting date.
 It doesn't include pre-tax contributions.
 For more information, see Cost (Investment in the Contract) and Taxation of Periodic Payments, later.

-Report the payments on Form 1040, lines 16a and 16b; Form 1040A, lines 12a and 12b; or on Form 1040NR, lines 17a and 17b.
+Report the payments on Form 1040, 1040-SR, or 1040-NR, lines 5a and 5b.

 Disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) aren't included in income.
 For more information about payments to survivors of terrorist attacks, see Pub.
-3920, Tax Relief for Victims of Terrorist Attacks.
+3920, Tax Relief for Victims of Terrorist Attacks, and Pub.
+907.